JayKayy/fox/README.md

 ### Overview

-`fox` is a lightweight CLI text expander written in Rust for linux meant to help reduce repetitive typing.
+`fox` is a lightweight CLI text expander for linux meant to help reduce repetitive typing.
 It can be used for anything from templating to email greetings and signatures.